jason-davey/studio/PLAYBOOK.md

 - **Navigation:** Follow the on-screen callouts.
 Use "Next" and "Previous" buttons in the callouts to move through the steps.
 You can "End Walkthrough" at any time.
 - **Interactive Learning:** The walkthrough will guide you through each of the 5 steps, highlighting key buttons and input fields.
 It can also auto-load a sample "Page Blueprint" so you can see the tool in action with real data.
 - **Re-accessing:** You can start the walkthrough again at any time by clicking the Help icon.

+## 0.2.
+Providing Feedback or Reporting Issues
+If you encounter any issues, have suggestions, or want to provide general feedback:
+- Click the **Feedback icon** (MessageSquare) located in the top-right corner of the main application card.
+- A modal dialog will appear.
+- **Select Feedback Type:** Choose from "Bug Report," "Feature Request," or "General Feedback."
+- **Description:** Provide a detailed description of the issue or your feedback.
+- **Email (Optional):** You can provide your email if you'd like a follow-up.
+- **Submit:** Click "Submit Feedback."
+- **Action:**
+    - The feedback details will be logged to the browser's console (for developers).
+    - A toast notification will appear with a pre-filled `mailto:` link.
+Clicking this link will open your default email client, allowing you to send the feedback to the designated service desk email (e.g., `feedback@realinsurance.com.au`).
+    - For direct integration with ServiceNow, a backend service is required.

 ## 1. Introduction to A/B Testing